SciKit-Surgery/scikit-surgeryopencvcpp/README.md

  7. We will review code, suggest and required changes and merge to master when it is ready.

+# Dashboards

+In addition to Travis and Appveyor builds, C++ results are also submitted to a public [CDash](http://cdash.cmiclab.cs.ucl.ac.uk/index.php?project=scikit-surgeryopencvcpp) dashboard.

 # Licensing and copyright

 Copyright 2018 University College London.